alexrivadeneira/kapor-center/part4/outline.md

 * no spaces
 * each word after the first word has an uppercase letter

-### End of Class
-* Submit your work for class credit.
-On your desktop, create a folder with your name.
-Put your work into that folder.
-Drag the folder into the shared folder [here](https://drive.google.com/drive/folders/1RyZIK_6-daOyNWgiHOiBp-woaZrU77X-?usp=sharing).

 ### Further Exploration
  * [FreeCodeCamp exercises](https://www.freecodecamp.org): All of the JavaScript exercises.
 * [W3Schools Intro to JavaScript](https://www.w3schools.com/js/js_intro.asp)